dralshehri/hijridate/docs/index.rst

    >>> convert.Gregorian(1982, 12, 2).to_hijri('solar')
    Hijri(1361, 3, 11, solar)

-The instance of Hijri date object has some other useful methods:
+The instance of :obj:`Hijri` object has some other useful methods:

 .. code-block:: pycon